 - ¼ cup unsweetened cocoa powder

-Add the raspberries, agave nectar, sugar, cocoa powder, milk, cinnamon, and nutmeg.
+- Add the raspberries, honey, cocoa powder, milk, cinnamon, and nutmeg.

 - Pulse on high for 60-90 seconds, scraping down the edges and blend again as needed.